daniandtheweb/ai-info-for-amd-gpus/linux/stable-diffusion.md

 The Debian team is working on enabling ROCm and HIP support for any modern AMD GPU and the packages that allow that are already available in Debian Unstable.

-With my card (RX 5700 XT - gfx1010, unsupported by ROCm) the inference works perfectly without any strange workaround.
+With my card (RX 5700 XT - gfx1010, unsupported by ROCm) the inference works perfectly using those packages without any strange workaround.

 My current setup to allow the usage of the card is using [Distrobox](https://distrobox.it/) with a Debian Unstable container and all the required ROCm and HIP toolkit installed, this way the inference can be run from inside the container on any distro.